TOKYO Ginki (Silversmithing)

 The Tokyo silversmithing craft began in the 18th century with the emergence of workers skilled in the art of producing items from precious metals, including combs, hairpins and decorative fittings for portable shrines.

-The gold and silver mints in Edo contributed significantly to raising the level of skills of such artisans.
-Moreover, Edo was the center of politics, finance and culture, and were feudal lords were required to live for long periods.
-Consequently, silversmithery in particular developed with their patronage.
-Nowadays, many fine articles are being produced, mostly to traditional patterns.
+The gold and silver mints of Edo contributed significantly to improving the skills of these artisans.
+Moreover, because Edo was the center of politics, finance and culture, feudal lords were required to stay there for long periods and, the Tokyo silversmithing craft developed with their patronage.

 How to make

-A pure silver bar is first hammered into the desired shape, and then decorative patterns are applied.
-Decorative hammered patterns include rounded-hammer patterns, rush-mat patterns and rock-like textures.
-A chisel is also used to apply carved and engraved decorations to the silver.
+First, a pure silver bar is hammered into the desired shape and decorative patterns are applied.
+Hammered patterns include rounded-hammer patterns, rush-mat patterns and rock-like textures.
+A chisel can also be used to carve and engrave decorations into the silver.